tls-md/tls-md/TLS/Concepts/STRING INSTRUMENTS.md

 MUSICAL INSTRUMENT which has STRINGS.
 # Criteria and general notes
 ## Old Chinese Criteria
-1. The most current musical instrument in ancient China is the qín 琴﹣ lute which generally had seven strings.
+1. The most current musical instrument in ancient China is the qín [[琴]]﹣ lute which generally had seven strings.
 This instrument is played with both hands.
 With one's left hand one holds down the strings while one plucks with one's right hand.
-2. Sè 瑟 refers to a larger instrument than the qín 琴, and the number of strings was standardly 25.
+2. Sè [[瑟]] refers to a larger instrument than the qín [[琴]], and the number of strings was standardly 25.
 The strings were longer and gave a deeper and more sentimental sound.
 This instrument is also played with both hands, but here both hands are plucking and are able to produce more polyphonic effects.
-3. Zhēng 箏 refers to an instrument very much like a sè 瑟 native to the state of Qín but spread all over China, but the instrument typically has 13 strings.
-It is played in basically the same way as the sè 瑟, but gives a crisper sound.
+3. Zhēng [[箏]] refers to an instrument very much like a sè [[瑟]] native to the state of Qín but spread all over China, but the instrument typically has 13 strings.
+It is played in basically the same way as the sè [[瑟]], but gives a crisper sound.
 See illustrations.
-4. Zhú 筑 refers to a 13 string instrument which is not plucked but struck with a small bamboo object called zhú chǐ 竹尺.
+4. Zhú [[筑]] refers to a 13 string instrument which is not plucked but struck with a small bamboo object called zhú chǐ [[竹尺]].
-5. Kǒng hóu 箜篌 is a small harp with 25 strings first mentioned in Shǐjì.
+5. Kǒng hóu [[箜篌]] is a small harp with 25 strings first mentioned in Shǐjì.
 ## Modern Chinese Criteria
 琴
 絲桐